mrmarganski/mkdoc/docs/fabrication/level1/level1.md

 * 🧹 **Workspace Organization:** How to navigate the shop, use the closet system, and respect the "everything has a home" rule.
 * 🔩 **Fasteners & Hardware:** The difference between a 10-32 and a 1/4-20 bolt, when to use nylock nuts, and how to identify rivets.
-* 🔧 **Mechanical Hand Tools:** Proper technique for using Allen keys (hex wrenches), combination wrenches, ratchets, and screwdrivers without damaging the hardware.
+* 🔧 **Mechanical Hand Tools:** Proper technique for using Measuring Tools and Allen keys (hex wrenches), combination wrenches, ratchets, and screwdrivers without damaging the hardware.
 * ⚡ **Wiring & Crimping:** Stripping wires to the exact right length, using WAGO tools, and crimping Anderson power connectors so they never pull apart on the field.

 ---